 Zumba is a dancercise that fuses aerobics and Latin dancing steps.
 It is a global trending workout phenomenon with 15 million participants in 200,000 locations spanning 180 countries.
 Zumba is not just for young dudes and dudettes.
 There are people in their 80’s in the classes I attend.
 Amazing.

-I have to admit that there are usually more gentlemen than ladies in a Zumba workout, but I love Zumba nevertheless.
+I have to admit that there are usually more ladies than gentlemen in a Zumba workout, but I love Zumba nevertheless.
 Before I started doing Zumba, I had been doing Tai Qi for 3 years.
 Tai Qi is great for flexibility, but I was looking for an aerobic workout.
 So, Zumba fits the bill better.
 (And the fact that I’m married to a Zumba-licensed instructor is a major consideration too.)

 Besides 2 Zumba workouts, I also jog once a week for about 40 minutes.
 This is a far cry from what the authors of the New York Times bestseller Younger Next Year: Live Strong, Fit, and Sexy – Until You’re 80 and Beyond recommends.
 The Younger Next Year book claims that you can turn back the biological clock if you exercise 6 days a week, stop eating crap, and make meaningful social connections and commitments.
 I’m half way there because I only exercise 3 days a week.